 Unit reference F/504/2204 Unit level 4

 Credit value 6 GLH 45

-Unit aim The purpose of this unit is to develop the knowledge, understanding and skills of the learner to support children or young people who have experienced harm or abuse
+Unit aim The purpose of this unit is to develope the learner to support children of abuse

-Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Understand the role of self and others when supporting children or young people who have experienced harm or abuse .
-1.1.
+Learning outcomes The learner will: Assessment criteria The learner can: Evidence record e.g. page number & method Assessor judgement achieved Initial and date Understand the role of self and others when supporting children or young people who have experienced harm or 1.1.
 Explain own role and responsibilities to children or young people who have experienced harm or abuse. abuse.
 1.2.
 Explain the role and responsibilities of others to children or young people who have experienced harm or abuse.
 1.3.
 Explain the importance of establishing trusting relationships with children or young people who have experienced harm or abuse.
 Be able to support children or young people who disclose harm or abuse.
 2.1.
 Support a child or young person to gain understanding about: who information of harm or abuse will be shared with the reasons for sharing information of harm or abuse.